 Sellers are able to send email follow-up sequences to gather reviews.
 Again, Amazon got complaints, and in March they offered the ability for Amazon customers to opt out of all Seller Communication, which makes generating reviews even more difficult.

-Sellers have been left wondering how to grow their review base to compete with established products.
+Since then, sellers have been left wondering how to grow their review base to compete with established products.
 The industry average review rate is estimated to be around 1%.
 But with an optimized email follow-up sequence, a seller may see around a 5% review rate.

 So even with a stellar email strategy, a seller may only see 5 reviews come from 100 sales.
 For an established product, that sounds pretty tough.
 But for a brand new product, it sounds almost impossible.